simplesummit/ansible-management/README.md

-# summit-ansible
+# leconte-ansible
-Ansible management for Sub Summit
+Ansible management for LeConte, the miniature Summit.

-Add your SSH key to the root user on all of your cluster nodes.
+First, update your hosts file to be correct for the setup.

+On first run:
+`ansible-playbook -i hosts main.yml`